rlphjyson/Domain-Info-Checker/README.md

 ### Additional Notes
   Make sure the .env.local file is included in the root of the project folder.
-It's crucial for configuring environment variables used in the application.
+It is crucial for configuring environment variables used in the application.